mae5trod/legion.theme.1/README.md

 ## Contributing For Frosted Glass

+This theme is based on another theme, Frosted Glass.
 Looking to contribute to Frosted Glass?
 Read the the [contributing.md](https://github.com/DiscordStyles/FrostedGlass/blob/master/CONTRIBUTING.md) file.

 ## Frosted Glass License